gwastro/pycbc/docs/install.rst

 Simple Installation
 %%%%%%%%%%%%%%%%%%%%%%%%

-PyCBC is available through PyPi, for straightforward use of the PyCBC library and executables, we recommend installing with the following command.
+PyCBC is available through the PyPI.
+For straightforward use of the PyCBC library and executables, we recommend installing with the following command.
 If you are not running in a specialized computing environment, this is probably the appropriate thing to do.
 Note, that at this time, PyCBC supports Python2.
 Python3